 These instructions can also be used to edit an existing cron job you created in the panel, however for simplicity, it's recommended that if you created it in the panel, you continue to edit it from the panel.
+This is important since adding a cron job in the panel will overwrite your custom crontab file as mentioned below.

 The crontab files are where the lists of jobs and other instructions to the cron daemon are kept.
-Each user at DreamHost has their own individual crontab file that can be access by running the following command under your Shell user:
+Each user at DreamHost has their own individual crontab file that can be accessed by running the following command under your Shell user:

 [server]$ crontab -e